 So, in general, provincial services close on Family Day, but federal operations remain open.
 Some private businesses choose to stay open or offer holiday discounts/events.

-How Each Province Celebrates Family Day
+How does Each Province celebrate Family Day?

 While some common themes and activities unite Family Day celebrations, each participating province also gives the holiday its own twist.